antoniobarbalau/antoniobarbalau.github.io/kernel.md

     > The Chanyuan also says, "Put your awakened mind to work, making a constant effort to serve meals full of variety that are appropriate to the need and the occasion, and that will enable everyone to practice with their bodies and their minds with the least hindrance."
     >
-    >  -- Excerpt from Kosho Uchiyama's "How to cook your life"
+    >  — Excerpt from Kosho Uchiyama's "How to cook your life"

 ### Mental

-1. Internalizing Socrates
+1. **Internalizing Socrates**

     I like to group this into what I call **the core hour: 20min sport, 20min zazen, 20min Plato**.
 I usually do them in this order, spreaded throughout the day.
 Sport in the morning, zazen in the middle of the day, Plato in the evening.